ccpink/Resume-Repository/README.md

-                                                  •Charles Pink
+                                 Charles Pink
-                                               •# Resume-Repository
+                            # Resume-Repository
-                   •This repository is used to store code from previous projects and work that I have done •as well as my work experience.
+                   This repository is used to store code from previous projects and work that I have done as well as my work experience.

-                          •68 Guysborough Ave Dartmouth, • NS B2W 1S7 • E-Mail: ccpink911@gmail.com
+     68 Guysborough Ave Dartmouth, • NS B2W 1S7 • E-Mail: ccpink911@gmail.com

                                      Skills

 • I can design interfaces.                                   • I can use multiple programming languages.